 What is tyranny of the majority?
 What causes it?
 Why is it problematic?
 How might it be checked?

 What is individualism?
 What role does it play in American society?

 What different kinds of causal explanation are at work in Tocqueville's theory?
-(For a handy summary of the different types of causality in Tocqueville, put together by our very own Prof Mark Philp, see here).
+(For a handy summary of Elster's account of different types of causality in Tocqueville, see here).

 Suggested secondary reading

 Richard Herr, Tocqueville and the Old Regime (2015) - ebook

 Jon Elster, Political Psychology (1993) The last two chapters are on Tocqueville and his methods.

 Arthur Kaledin, Tocqueville and his America: a darker horizon (2011) - ebook (interesting on the continuing salience of Tocqueville in America)

 Ch on Tocqueville in Annelien de Dijn, French Political Thought from Montesquieu to Tocqueville (2011)